tubearchivist/tubearchivist/CONTRIBUTING.md

 This codebase is set up to be developed natively outside of docker as well as in a docker container.
 Developing outside of a docker container can be convenient, as IDE and hot reload usually works out of the box.
 But testing inside of a container is still essential, as there are subtle differences, especially when working with the filesystem and networking between containers.

 Note:
 - Subtitles currently fail to load with `DJANGO_DEBUG=True`, that is due to incorrect `Content-Type` error set by Django's static file implementation.
-That's only if you run the Django dev server, Nginx sets the correct headers.
+That's only if you run the Django dev server, Nginx sets the correct headers in the container.

 ### Native Instruction